Get a placement

 - Target jobs – Working abroad – advice on getting work experience by country

-- Goinglobal – country specific information, including employer directories and a database of internship opportunities (Accessible via our Working abroad page using your student login details)
+- Goinglobal – country specific information, including employer directories and a database of internship opportunities (Accessible via our Online Tools page using your student login details)

 You can also find opportunities abroad advertised via some of the vacancy sources listed on page 6 of